fazo96/orbit-db-discussion-board/README.md

 - create a discussion board and change some metadata like the title
 - create posts with a title and a multihash pointing to the content, or some text
+- update a post, if you were the original creator
+- comment to a post

 What's planned